 Usually, this all gets piled up on the floor by the camera bag as I pluck things from various cupboards and gear boxes around the house.
 Then I’ll throw the backpack on and attempt to scoop up the pile of other stuff and dump it onto the front seat of my car.

 Well, now I just pop open my Freeway Longhaul, AKA Dan’s toy box, and pile all the gear into that.
-It has very quickly become an essential companion almost every time I leave the house.
+It has very quickly become an essential companion every time I leave the house on a photo mission.

 It’s rare that I find so many uses for a single product when then show up for review, but in a way that makes sense since Think Tank has not designed this for one specific purpose.